pypeit/PypeIt/doc/dev/deimos_add_missing_obj.rst

 To perform the determination of the location on the slit of undetected objects, the parameters described in the *Application* section of :ref:`deimos_slitmask_ids_report` and :ref:`deimos_radec_object_report` must be set.
 Moreover, **extract_missing_objs** flag in :ref:`pypeit_par:SlitMaskPar Keywords` must be **True**.
-This is the default for DEIMOS, except when *LongMirr* and *LVM* mask is used.
+This is the default for DEIMOS, except when the *LongMirr* or the *LVM* mask is used.
 One other keyword control this procedure.
-It is **slitmask_offset**, which set a user provided offset in pixels between the measured and expected position of the slitmask.
+It is **slitmask_offset**, which sets a user provided offset in pixels between the measured and expected position of the slitmask.
 The default is zero.

 See :ref:`pypeit_par:SlitMaskPar Keywords` for more details.